grodansparadis/vscp-doc-spec/vscp_over_udp.md

  | 3    | AES256 CBC encryption.
 16-byte IV is appended to each frame. |
  | 4-15 | Reserved |

-For encryption/decryption code using OpenSSL see [this link](https:///wiki.openssl.org/index.php/EVP_Authenticated_Encryption_and_Decryption).
+For encryption/decryption code using AES-128/192/256.
 Note that byte 0 of the frame is never encrypted.
-The encryption/decryption is instead carried out over byte 1 to the CRC.
+The encryption/decryption is instead carried out over byte 1 up to the CRC.

 On the VSCP Server the md5 of the [vscptoken](https://docs.vscp.org/vscpd/13.1/#/configuring_the_vscp_daemon?id=security) is used as the key for AES128.